MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-landing-zone-data-products.md

 Figure 3: Define Data Product Architecture Detail

 Figure 3, shows the next stage of defining a data product depending on the data product usage.
-For example, Credit Monitoring consumes data from a Read Data Store that has been ingested by the Domains Ops team and produces data assets for two other data products.
+For example, Credit Monitoring consumes data from a Read Data Store that has been ingested by the Integration Ops team and produces data assets for two other data products.

 >[!Note]
 >A Read Data Source is also known as Golden Record Source, has been cleaned and hasn't had any transformation applied.